VirtuaCreative/blog/_posts/2016-04-02-upgrade-jekyll-2-to-3-gh-pages.md

 Let's take a look one by one on the overview below.
 We'll focus on markdown, highlighter and the gems mentioned above.
 We'll also give you a brief description on the other changes.

-If the changes to adapt your project are substancial and you would like a **better alternative**, please check the <a href="#" class="scroll-link" data-id="alternative">alternative methods</a> at the end of this post.
+If the changes to adapt your project are substancial and you would like a **better alternative**, please check the [alternative methods](#){: .scroll-link data-id="alternative"} at the end of this post.

 ----